 Phishing attacks often involve the use of fraudulent emails that make a user assume they’re communicating with a trusted source when in reality they’re providing a hacker with the tools needed to infiltrate a computer system.
 Phishing ranks as the leading cause of cyberattacks globally.

 LocalFresh can Help Keep Your Website Secure

-Considering the myriad of ways that hackers can attack a website, businesses of every size need to make website security a top priority.
+Considering the myriad ways that hackers can attack a website, businesses of every size need to make website security a top priority.
 Fortunately, you can fight back against hackers to make your website more secure and harder to infiltrate.

 When we build and maintain a website for our clients, the LocalFresh team works behind the scenes to help to prevent cyber attacks in ways that our clients don’t necessarily even notice.

-In addition to tools like Wordfence, we also make a backup copy of our clients’ websites every 24 hours, giving us the ability to reset a site in case it becomes compromised or corrupted by malware.
+In addition to tools like Wordfence, we also make a backup copy of our clients’ websites every 24 hours, giving us the ability to reset a site if it becomes compromised or corrupted by malware.
 Permissions are put in place to prevent server requests from foreign countries known for cyber attacks so these questionable users can’t access our clients’ websites.
 When patients or clients submit sensitive information through online fillable forms, such as health or banking information, that data is sent securely through email and not stored on the website where a hacker can gain access to it.

-Don’t let cyber attacks destroy your business and its credibility.
+Don’t let cyberattacks destroy your business and its credibility.
 Click here if you want to know more about what LocalFresh can do to help better protect your website and online infrastructure.